Hector Pieterson

-Zolile Hector Pieterson (19 August 1963 – 16 June 1976) was a South African schoolboy who was shot and killed at the age of 12 during the Soweto uprising and massacre in 1976, when the police opened fire on black students protesting the enforcement of teaching in Afrikaans, mostly spoken by the white and coloured population in South Africa, as the medium of instruction for all school subjects.
+Zolile Hector Pieterson (18 August 1963 – 16 June 1976) was a South African schoolboy who was shot and killed at the age of 12 during the Soweto uprising in 1976, when the police opened fire on black students protesting the enforcement of teaching in Afrikaans, mostly spoken by the white and coloured populations in South Africa, as the medium of instruction for all school subjects.

 The pupils wanted to learn in their native languages, Xhosa and Zulu.
 A news photograph by Sam Nzima of the mortally wounded Pieterson being carried by another Soweto resident while his sister ran next to them was published around the world.
 The anniversary of his death is the designated Youth Day in South Africa.

 Soweto uprising

 The site where Hector Pieterson is reputed to have been shot by police.
 It now has a memorial to his memory.

 On 16 June 1976, school children protested the implementation of Afrikaans and English as dual medium of instruction in secondary schools in a 50:50 basis.
 This was implemented throughout South Africa regardless of the locally-spoken language and some exams were also written in Afrikaans.
 An estimated 10,000 junior and high school students gathered to peacefully demonstrate, but the crowd soon became intimidated when police convoys arrived and set police dogs on the student protestors, and started to throw stones.

 The police arrived and fired tear gas into the crowd in order to disperse them.
 There are conflicting accounts of who gave the first command to shoot, but soon children were turning and running in all directions, leaving some children lying wounded on the road.

 Although the media often named Pieterson as the first child to die that day, another boy, Hastings Ndlovu, was actually the first child to be shot.
 But in the case of Hastings, there were no photographers on the scene, and his name was not immediately known.

 When Pieterson was shot, he fell on the corner of Moema and Vilakazi Streets.
-He was picked up by Mbuyisa Makhubo who, together with Pieterson's sister Antoinette (then 17 years old), ran towards Sam Nzima's car.
+He was picked up by Mbuyisa Makhubu who, together with Pieterson's sister Antoinette Sithole (then 17 years old), ran towards Sam Nzima's car.
 They bundled him in, and journalist Sophie Tema drove him to a nearby clinic where he was pronounced dead.
 Mbuyisa and Nzima were harassed by the police after the incident and both went into hiding.
 Mbuyisa's mother told the Truth and Reconciliation Commission that she received a letter from Mbuyisa in 1978 from Nigeria but she has not heard from him since.
 Pieterson and Hastings Ndlovu are buried at the Avalon Cemetery, Soweto.
 Ten people died as well and 250 people were injured.